marijnh/Eloquent-JavaScript/21_skillsharing.md

 stores the system's data and provides it to the client.
 It also serves the files that implement the client-side system.

-The server keeps a list of ((talk))s proposed for the next meeting, and the client shows this list.
-Each talk has a presenter name, a title, a summary, and a list of ((comment))s associated with it.
+The server keeps the list of ((talk))s proposed for the next meeting, and the client shows this list.
+Each talk has a presenter name, a title, a summary, and an array of ((comment))s associated with it.
 The client allows users to propose new talks (adding them to the list), delete talks, and comment on existing talks.
 Whenever the user makes such a change, the client makes an ((HTTP)) ((request)) to tell the